SD card: Risks of reformatting

 Reformatting an SD card with a different file system, or even with the same one, may make the card slower, or shorten its lifespan.
 Some cards use wear leveling, in which frequently modified blocks are mapped to different portions of memory at different times, and some wear-leveling algorithms are designed for the access patterns typical of FAT12, FAT16 or FAT32.
 In addition, the preformatted file system may use a cluster size that matches the erase region of the physical memory on the card; reformatting may change the cluster size and make writes less efficient.
 The SD Association provides freely downloadable SD Formatter software to overcome these problems for Windows and Mac OS X.

 SD/SDHC/SDXC memory cards have a "Protected Area" on the card for the SD standard's security function.
 Neither standard formatters nor the SD Association formatter will erase it.
 The SD Association suggests that devices or software which use the SD security function may format it.

 Power consumption

 The power consumption of SD cards varies by its speed mode, manufacturer and model.

-During transfer it may be in the range of 66–330 mW (20–100 mA at a supply voltage of 3.3 V).
+During transfer it may be in the range of 66±– mW (20±– mA at a supply voltage of 3.3 V).
 Specifications from TwinMOS Technologies list a maximum of 149 mW (45 mA) during transfer.
-Toshiba lists 264–330 mW (80–100 mA).
+Toshiba lists 264±– mW (80±– mA).
 Standby current is much lower, less than 0.2 mA for one 2006 microSD card.
-If there is data transfer for significant periods, battery life may be reduced noticeably; for reference, the capacity of smartphone batteries is typically around 6 Wh (Samsung Galaxy S2: 1650 mAh @ 3.7 V).

 Modern UHS-II cards can consume up to 2.88 W, if the host device supports bus speed mode SDR104 or UHS-II.
 Minimum power consumption in the case of a UHS-II host is 720 mW.